-We adapted this method to non-integer spatial dimensions and illuminated how the instability towards an IP in 1 + 1 dimensions turns into an absence of instability in 2 + 1 dimensions.
+We adapted this method to noninteger spatial dimensions and illuminated how the instability toward an inhomogeneous phase (IP) in 1 + 1 dimensions turns into an absence of instability in 2 + 1 dimensions.
 By continuously increasing the number of spatial dimensions from d = 1 to d = 2, we observed how the two-point function evolves as a function of d.
-The IP is present for all d < 2 and the instability vanishes exactly at d = 2.
-This renormalized setup is independent of regulators and details like the fermion representation, which allows to study the isolated effect of the number of dimension.
-Thus, we identified that the sole driver of the disappearance of the IP at d = 2 is the number of spatial dimensions, and by extension the dependence of the CP and LP on d.
+The IP is present for all d < 2 in some range of μ and the instability vanishes exactly at d = 2.
+Moreover, for 1 < d < 2 there is an upper chemical potential at which the instability vanishes, but a moat regime is retained for all chemical potentials.
+This renormalized setup is independent of regulators and details like the fermion representation, which allows us to study the isolated effect of the number of dimension.
+Thus, we identified that the sole driver of the disappearance of the IP at d = 2 is the number of spatial dimensions, and by extension the dependence of the critical point (CP) and Lifshitz point (LP) on d.

-For 2 < d < 3, one finds that the two-point function is positive for all bosonic momenta $q \ge 0$ and thus there is no instability towards an IP.
-This is qualitatively different from existing results in d = 3 that exhibit an IP [19, 45, 47, 52, 53, 61-65].
-The difference is the need for a finite regulator in d = 3 spatial dimensions that can cause the appearance of a CP and LP at a non-zero temperature.
-This effect was also observed in the GN model for d = 2where it lead to the appearance of the IP even though it is not present when the model is renormalized [23, 33, 51].
+For 2 < d < 3, one finds that the two-point function is positive for all bosonic momenta $q \ge 0$ and thus there is no instability toward an IP.
+This is qualitatively different from existing results in d = 3 that exhibit an IP [19,19,45,47,52,53,61,61-65].
+The difference is the need for a finite regulator in d = 3 spatial dimensions that can cause the appearance of a CP and LP at a nonzero temperature.
+This effect was also observed in the Gross-Neveu (GN) model for d = 2 where it led to the appearance of the IP even though it is not present when the model is renormalized [23,33,51].
+This observation and our results suggest that the appearance of the IP in the (3 + 1)dimensional GN and Nambu-Jona-Lasinio (NJL) model is generated by the necessary use of a finite regulator.